-Although New York City (and the state of New York) appear to be a bit slimmer compared to some of the other major cities, it still has its fair share of the population dealing with weight issues.
-Statistics show that about half of all New Yorkers are either overweight or obese and need to lose weight.
+Although New York City (and the state of New York) appear to be a bit slimmer compared to some of the other major cities, it still has its fair share of the population dealing with weight issues. show that about half of all New Yorkers are either overweight or obese and need to lose weight.

 In the United States, obesity and overweight are the second leading cause of preventable death in the United States (US) currently and is expected to soon overtake tobacco as the leading preventable cause of death.